sulejirl/case/README.md

 ### Dependencies

-Install dependencies to run the project on Local machine
+Install dependencies to run the project on local machine

 ```
 npm i